 Cars and light-duty trucks are a large source of greenhouse gas (GHG) emissions and NOx.
 If vehicles can travel farther on a gallon of gas, they will burn less fuel and emit less GHGs and NOx.

-EPA and the National Highway Traffic Safety Administration (NHTSA) recently announced changes to the current Corporate Average Fuel Economy (CAFE) and GHG efficiency standards (tailpipe emissions).
+In 2018, EPA and the National Highway Traffic Safety Administration (NHTSA) announced the Safer Affordable Fuel-Efficient Vehicles Rule that proposed to make changes to the current Corporate Average Fuel Economy (CAFE) and GHG efficiency standards (tailpipe emissions).
 If implemented, those standards would have resulted in significant decreases to nitrogen deposition to the Bay and would have helped to address climate change issues from which the Bay is suffering.
-Their new proposal, entitled the Safer Affordable Fuel-Efficient Vehicles Rule (SAFE) would relax standards for Model Year 2021-2026 vehicles.
-One of the proposals is to freeze these standards at the levels set for 2020.
+Under the agencies’ 2018 proposed rule, standards for Model Year 2021-2026 vehicles would be relaxed and the favored proposal would freeze these standards at the levels set for 2020.

-CBF will submit comments opposing this proposal because it will impede the success of the Chesapeake Clean Water Blueprint and lead to worsening climate change.
-Comments are due on 10/26/18.
-Go to the docket
+CBF submitted comments opposing this proposal because it will impede the success of the Chesapeake Clean Water Blueprint and lead to worsening climate change.
+We are closely monitoring the announcement of the agencies’ final rule.
+Go to the docket.

 THE REPEAL AND REPLACEMENT OF THE CLEAN POWER PLAN

 The 2015 Clean Power Plan (CPP) set the first-ever limits on carbon pollution from U.S. power plants.
-It would have resulted in significant reductions of greenhouse gas (GHG) emissions from the power sector, but it was never implemented.
+It would have resulted in significant reductions of nitrogen oxides (NOx) and greenhouse gas (GHG) emissions from the power sector, but it was never implemented.

 SCIENTIFIC STUDIES AND COST-BENEFIT ANALYSIS

-EPA proposed a new rule that would limit the use of scientific studies when issuing regulations.
+In 2018, EPA proposed a rule that would limit the use of scientific studies when issuing regulations.
 As one example, human health studies that don't reveal the identity of patients would no longer be considered when issuing regulations regarding air pollution.
-There is also a proposed exemption clause that allows the Administrator to determine -separately from the requirements of the proposed rule—when he/she can consider science that doesn't meet the parameters of the proposed rule.
-Should this rule be finalized it will result in a loophole that allows EPA to consider what is has called "secret science" selectively.
+There was also a proposed exemption clause that allows the Administrator to determine—separately from the requirements of the proposed rule—when he/she can consider science that doesn't meet the parameters of the proposed rule.
+In 2019, EPA announced that it was abandoning this proposal and plans to issue a new version of the rule early in 2020.

 In another EPA notice, the Agency suggests that it will review its policies regarding how cost-benefit analysis are to be conducted in issuing regulations.
 One concern that CBF has is that EPA will propose a rule that narrows or limits the consideration of ancillary benefits in its rulemaking.
 For example, in looking at the costs and benefits of reducing pollution from power plants, it is important to consider both the human health benefits as well as the benefits of reducing pollution to local rivers, streams, and the Chesapeake Bay.